MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 ---
-title: Extend pipelines in Power Platform with GitHub Source Control
+title: Extend pipelines using GitHub Actions
-description: Download, unpack and commit a solution using a GitHub workflow called from a Power Automate Flow.
+description: Download, unpack, and commit a solution using a GitHub workflow called from a Power Automate Flow.
 author: mikefactorial
 ms.author: caburk
 ms.reviewer: kvivek
 ms.topic: overview
-ms.date: 05/29/2023
+ms.date: 06/15/2023
 ms.custom:
 ---

-# Download, Unpack and Commit a Pipeline Artifact to a GitHub Repository
+# Extend pipelines using GitHub Actions

-This example demonstrates using [GitHub Actions](https://docs.github.com/en/actions/quickstart) and Power Automate cloud flows for extending pipelines in Power Platform.
+This article demonstrates using [GitHub Actions](https://docs.github.com/en/actions/quickstart) and Power Automate cloud flows for extending pipelines in Power Platform.
 When a pipelines deployment is submitted, a cloud flow triggers the GitHub workflow to download, unpack, and commit the artifact's source code to a GitHub branch.

-## Workflow Details
+## Workflow details

 The workflow is triggered via a `workflow_dispatch` event.
 The workflow runs on `ubuntu-latest` and has the `contents: write` permission to be able to commit changes to the GitHub repository branch.